cilium/community/SIG.md

 - MAY delegate the actual communication and creation of content to other contributors where appropriate.

 ### Requirements
-Leads MUST be at least a "member" on our [contributor ladder](https://github.com/cilium/community/blob/main/CONTRIBUTOR-LADDER.md#organization-member) to be eligible to hold a leadership role within a SIG.
+Leads MUST be at least a "reviewer" on our [contributor ladder](https://github.com/cilium/community/blob/main/CONTRIBUTOR-LADDER.md#reviewer) to be eligible to hold a leadership role within a SIG.
 SIGs MAY prefer various levels of domain knowledge depending on the role.
 This should be documented.

 ### On-boarding and Off-boarding Leads
 Leads MAY decide to step down at anytime and propose a replacement.
 Use lazy consensus amongst the other Leads with fallback on majority vote to accept the proposal.
 The candidate SHOULD be supported by a majority of SIG contributors.